springfall2008/batpred/docs/what-does-predbat-do.md

 - **Load** - The energy your home is using to power your equipment e.g. oven, lights or electric car charging
 - **Grid** - Your electric supply outside the house
 - **Import** - Electricity drawn from the grid to be used in the home or to charge the battery
-- **Export** - Electricity from your home from the battery or solar which is sent to the grid.
+- **Export** - Electricity from your home from the battery or solar which is sent to the grid
 - **PV** - Solar power that is generated in your home
 - **Inverter** - The box that converts DC energy from solar or from your battery into AC power for your home and the grid.
 The inverter also converts AC power from the grid into DC to charge a battery.
-- **Hybrid inverter** - An inverter that can charge a battery from solar directly using DC power as well as charging it from AC power from the grid.
+- **Hybrid inverter** - An inverter that can charge a battery from solar directly using DC power as well as charging it from AC power from the grid
 - **AC Coupled** - A battery that comes with it's own inverter and is always charged or discharged with AC (using an internal inverter)
+- **Micro Inverters** - Small inverters that are fitted in-line with the DC solar panels and produce AC power on a per-panel basis.
+Typically used with an AC Coupled battery.
 - **Slot** - A period of time where Predbat performs an action e.g. charging.
-In Predbat everything is a multiple of 5 minutes.
+In Predbat everything is a multiple of 5 minutes
-    - Charge slots are always in multiples of 30 minutes and align to a 30-minute boundary to match the way energy rates are allocated.
+    - Charge slots are always in multiples of 30 minutes and align to a 30-minute boundary to match the way energy rates are allocated
     - Discharge slots can be any multiple of 5 minutes and always finish on a 30-minute boundary.

 ### Predbat modes